What is it good for?

 We are going to develop something really similar:

-Yet, if I were to give the nn, and want you to find me pp and qq, then your best chance is to brute-force, trying all the combinations one by one, without any efficient algorithm.
-On top of that, if pp and qq are large numbers (I mean 49048569048509823487234568947 is kind of large), good luck to you finding pp and qq before humanity extinct.
+Yet, if I were to give the , and want you to find me and , then your best chance is to brute-force, trying all the combinations one by one, without any efficient algorithm.
+On top of that, if and are large numbers (I mean 49048569048509823487234568947 is kind of large), good luck to you finding and before humanity extinct.

 You may be not convinced that how prime factorization solves the problem we have at hand, and you are right to be not convinced.
 Because the examples are not matching.
 In the colour metaphor, Eve had to compute the hard function, which has 2 inputs (ORANGE, YELLOW), and 1 output(RED).
 Now, we are asking Eve to compute 2 outputs (ORANGE and RED?) with a single input(YELLOW).
 It’s not fair!
 Eve already knows more than 1 input.